Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Cloakroom
 <span class="citation"><em>This scene takes place in Appendix B: Area 2.</em></span>

-If a player investigates the cloakroom adjoining the Main Hall, have them roll Perception.
-On 15+, they find 5 Electrum pieces in a hidden coat pocket.
+If a player investigates the cloakroom adjoining the Main Hall, they find 5 Electrum pieces in one of the coat pockets.
 They bear the face of Strahd.

 [[Electrum Coin.png]]
 ![[Electrum Coin.png]]

-Regardless of outcome, they can observe an envelope poking from the pocket of one of the cloaks.
+They also spot an envelope poking out of the pocket of one of the cloaks.
 The envelope, which is addressed to Lady Lovina Wachter, contains an invitation.
 It reads:

 <div class="description" style="text-align:center; padding: 15px;">
 You are cordially invited to join